Mood Swings and Probiotics – Feel Happier in Menopause

 Get a Vitamin D Supplement

 In the summer, you get plenty of the “sunshine vitamin” when you go outside without sunscreen lotion.
 But as the days get gloomier with the fall and winter seasons, many people become deficient in this vitamin.
 It is not only essential for your bone health, but it can also regulate your mood.
 Try to get 15-20 minutes of the sun every day or supplement with at least 400IU daily.
+The right multi-vitamin can augment a vitamin D deficiency or consider a more complete approach by adding a complete supplement with menopause vitamins and probiotics to improve the overall effectiveness.
+We also recommend increasing your daily intake of fiber to greatly impact the effectiveness of your probiotics and support your bodies ability to process vitamins and micronutrients.

 Try Cognitive Behavioral Therapy